-If possible we would strongly recommend using public transport to get here.
-Our hospitals are in dense urban locations where roads are often busy and parking is often oversubscribed.
-All our hospitals are served by many bus routes and other community transport services which are detailed in the pages linked above.
+We strongly recommend using active travel or public transport to get to any of our Oxford Road Campus hospitals.
+Our hospitals are in dense urban locations where roads are busy, and parking is often oversubscribed.
+All our hospitals are served by public transport and other community and sustainable transport options.

-For information about any public transport services please contact Transport for Greater Manchester on 0871 200 2233.
-Their lines are open between 7.00am and 8.00pm on Monday to Friday, and from 8.00 am to 8.00 am on weekends and bank holidays, you can also visit their website.
+For information about public transport services please contact Transport for Greater Manchester (TfGM) on 0161 244 1000.
+Their lines are open between 7.00 am and 8.00 pm on Monday to Friday, and from 8.00 am to 8.00 pm on weekends and bank holidays, you can also visit their website.

-We’re based on Oxford Road and are very well connected to the rest of the city.
-It’s about a 40 minute walk from Manchester Piccadilly Train Station, or 20 minutes from Manchester Oxford Road Train Station.
+Our Oxford Road Campus hospitals are very well connected to the rest of the city.
+Walking at an average pace, it is about a 30 minute walk from Manchester Piccadilly, or 20 minutes from Manchester Oxford Road Station.

 Park and Ride

 We recognise that people come from all over Manchester to our hospitals, and access by car can often be difficult.
-With this in mind we have a ‘Park and Ride’ location from which you can take a free shuttle bus to the main hospital site and then walk or catch a 5 minute bus down Oxford Road to the Dental Hospital.
+We have two ‘Park and Ride’ services linking our Oxford Road Campus hospitals to the Wythenshawe and Trafford Hospital sites.

 Wythenshawe Shuttle Times